Portuguese Island, Moçambique - Things to Do in Portuguese Island

 Top Things to Do in Portuguese Island

-Explore the Fort of São Sebastião
+Explore Fort São Sebastião and Maritime Museum

-Wander Through Stone Town's Colonial Architecture
+Visit Stone Town's Colonial Architecture

-Visit the Chapel of Nossa Senhora de Baluarte
+Chapel of Nossa Senhora de Baluarte

 Getting There